DevExpress/devextreme-documentation/api-reference/10 UI Widgets/HierarchicalCollectionWidget/1 Configuration/disabledExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the name of the data source item field whose value defines whether or not the corresponding widget item is disabled.
+Specifies the name of the data source item field whose value defines whether or not the corresponding UI component item is disabled.

 ---